Ed Stevens, DBA

 OK (20 msec)

 Lines 12 and 13 show us how sqlnet resolved the alias, or “connect identifier”, into a connect descriptor.
-We see that the request was routed using the tcp network protocol (PROTOCOL = TCP), to server vlmnx01 (HOST = vmlnx01), and placed at that server on port 1521.
-This information was gathered from the tnsnames.ora entry for ‘larry’, shown above.
+We see that the request was routed using the tcp network protocol (PROTOCOL = TCP), to server vlmnx01 (HOST = vmlnx01), and placed at that server on port 1521 (PORT = 1521).
+This information was gathered from the tnsnames.ora entry for ‘larry’, shown in Figure 1, above.

 And from line 14 we see that the response time was 20 milliseconds.
 Well, not quite.
 According to the Net Administrators Guide, tnsping “displays an estimate of the round trip time” (emphasis mine).

-We also see that it requested a connection to (SERVICE_NAME = vlnxora1).
+We also see that it connected to (SERVICE_NAME = vlnxora1).
 Or did it?
-What does the listener show?
+We know that network connection requests are handled by the listener, so let’s see what the listener says about service name vlnxora1.

 [oracle@vmlnx01 admin]$ lsnrctl status